FirstPlay: Content

 Editorial content in FirstPlay was scripted by Associate editor Nathan Ditum and writer Matthew Elliott with contributions from the Official PlayStation Magazine UK team.
 The videos were edited by a dedicated production team and narrated by Lucy Porter.
-All video content was presented in 720p.
+All video content was presented in 720p, and thus was shown exactly how the user would experience the content in-game.
 Each episode consists of four sections; HD Reviews & Previews, Network Highlights, Featured Downloads and Screenshot Galleries.
 Typically, each episode of FirstPlay has four features in each section.

 The HD Reviews & Previews and Network Highlights sections both offer video content.
 This consists of reviews of recently released and upcoming PlayStation 3 games and previews of future games in the HD Reviews & Previews section while the Network Highlights section will include different video features each week such as round-ups of the best PlayStation Network games or user-created LittleBigPlanet levels.
 Advertisements of up to 30 seconds in length are run before each video feature.
 The user may choose to skip these after they have viewed five in total.
-Users can control the playback of video content in the same way that they can from video on the XMB, with the ability to pause, rewind, fastforward and skip.
+Users can control the playback of video content in the same way that they can from video on the XMB, with the ability to pause, rewind, fast-forward and skip.

 The Screenshot Galleries feature screenshots of upcoming games.
 Each screenshot is accompanied by a voice-over providing commentary about a specific image, or general information about the game.
 The user can zoom into and pan around images and can also export images to their XMB to access from outside of FirstPlay.

 The Featured Downloads section offers exclusive downloadable content which varies in each episode.
-This could include free add-ons for retail games, XMB themes, PlayStation Minis or other content.
+This included free add-ons for retail games, XMB themes, PlayStation Minis, and other content.

 History

 Sony Computer Entertainment first announced in September 2008 that they were working with Future Publishing to produce an "on-console digital magazine" for PlayStation Network users in Europe.
 This was following the earlier release of Qore, a similar service available to users in North America.
 The service was initially scheduled for release in early 2009.
 In October 2009 it was revealed through a Future Publishing job listing that the service would be called Official PlayStation Magazine HD (or OPMHD).
 The product was finally announced as FirstPlay in February 2010 and it was confirmed that it would launch in Spring 2010.
 The first issue of FirstPlay was released on the PlayStation Store on 8 April 2010.

-In July 2011 SCEE announced that the FirstPlay service was to end, leaving 6 July episode as the final FirstPlay to be released.
-The announcement went on to confirm that a new, yet-to-be-named service would replace FirstPlay, its focus shifting to SCEE's PlayStation Access events.
+In July 2011 SCEE announced that the FirstPlay service was to end, leaving the 6 July 2011 episode as the final FirstPlay to be released.
+The announcement confirmed that a new, yet-to-be-named service would replace FirstPlay, its focus shifting to SCEE's PlayStation Access events.
 As with its predecessor this new service would be produced by Future Publishing and delivered via the PSN Store, however this time the show would be free of charge.